Bella Ramsey: 2016–2022: Early work

-Ramsey made their professional debut as Lyanna Mormont in the HBO fantasy drama television series Game of Thrones (2016–2019).
-According to Ramsey, the set "immediately felt very natural [and] a place where I belonged, which I'd never felt anywhere else in my life."
-After their debut appearance in the sixth season episode "The Broken Man", fans and critics noted Ramsey was a standout actor for portraying their character's no-nonsense leadership style.
-Co-showrunner D. B. Weiss said Lyanna was "only ever meant to be in one scene, not a prominent supporting character for multiple seasons", but, after seeing Ramsey's performance, felt "that we would not be doing our jobs if we kept her as a one-scene character."
-This reaction was repeated after their appearance in the season finale, with The Hollywood Reporter calling them "season 6's breakout star".
-Ramsey continued in the role for the series's seventh and eighth seasons.
+Ramsey made their professional debut at age 11 as young noblewoman Lyanna Mormont in the HBO fantasy drama series Game of Thrones (2016–2019).
+Ramsey later said that the set "felt very natural" and immediately like a place where they belonged.
+After their debut in the sixth-season episode "The Broken Man", critics and viewers praised Ramsey's portrayal of a no-nonsense leader at such a young age.
+Co-showrunner D. B. Weiss said that Lyanna was originally intended to appear in only one scene, but Ramsey's performance led the production team to expand the character into a recurring supporting role.
+Following their appearance in the season finale, The Hollywood Reporter described Ramsey as the sixth season's breakout star.
+Ramsey continued in the role for the show's seventh and eighth seasons.

-Alternating between productions, Ramsey also starred as Mildred Hubble in the CBBC fantasy drama series The Worst Witch (2017–2019), for which they won the Young Performer award at the 2019 British Academy Children's Awards.
-During filming of the first season, Ramsey developed anorexia nervosa, partly due to the anxiety of spending long periods away from home at such a young age.
-Although they had largely recovered by the third season, Ramsey decided not to return, and the role was recast with Lydia Page for the fourth and final season.
+While appearing on Game of Thrones, Ramsey also took on their first leading television role as Mildred Hubble in the CBBC fantasy drama series The Worst Witch (2017–2019).
+For their performance, Ramsey won a BAFTA in the Young Performer category.
+During filming of the first series, Ramsey developed anorexia nervosa, partly due to the anxiety of spending long periods away from home while still young.
+They also struggled with emetophobia.
+Although they had largely recovered from anorexia by the third series, Ramsey decided not to return and the role was recast with Lydia Page for the fourth and final series.

-During breaks from filming Game of Thrones and The Worst Witch, Ramsey took on supporting roles in various short and feature-length films, including the psychological drama Two for Joy (2018), the critically panned comedy Holmes & Watson (2018), and the biographical drama Judy (2019).
-Ramsey also moved into voice acting as the title character in the Netflix animated series Hilda (2018–2023), which received critical acclaim throughout its run and won three Daytime Emmy Awards.
-The series marked the debut of Ramsey's singing talent, with their debut song, "The Life of Hilda", released on 25 November 2020.
-They reprised the role of Hilda in the 80-minute movie special, Hilda and the Mountain King, which premiered on 30 December 2021.
-For their role in Hilda, Ramsey was nominated for Best Voice Performance at the British Animation Awards in 2020 and 2022.
+During breaks from filming Game of Thrones and The Worst Witch, Ramsey took on supporting roles in several short and feature-length films, including the psychological drama Two for Joy (2018), the comedy Holmes & Watson (2018), and the biographical drama Judy (2019).
+Ramsey also expanded into voice acting with their portrayal of the title character in the Netflix animated series Hilda (2018–2023) and television film Hilda and the Mountain King (2021).
+The series won three Daytime Emmy Awards, and Ramsey earned nominations for Best Voice Performance at the British Animation Awards in 2020 and 2022.
+Ramsey also contributed musically by writing and performing the song "The Life of Hilda" for the show's second series.